 npx create-react-app styled-components-demo

-Then install a package using npm or yarn.
+Then install a package using npm or yarn.# with npm

 npm install –save styled-components